hermonochy/Rescueland/The Timeline of Resueland History.md

-This document shows all major events that have occurred since the creation of Rescueland.
-As Rescueland has no sun, years do not exist, but a unit time period used on Rescueland is about 888 Earth years.
-The Rescueland equivalent of AD is ADOTR (After Discovery Of The Rings) and BCE, BDOTR (Before Discovery Of The Rings).
+This document outlines all significant events that have taken place since the establishment of Rescueland.
+Since Rescueland lacks a sun, it does not have a traditional year system; instead, a time unit equivalent to approximately 888 Earth years is utilized.
+The Rescueland equivalent of AD is referred to as ADOTR (After Discovery of the Rings), while BCE is denoted as BDOTR (Before Discovery of the Rings).

 ## 5630630 BDOTR: Creation of Rescueland